netScoundrel/Scoreboard/README.md

 # Scoreboard

-This is pretty much a React App I was doing along TeamTreeHouse course.
+This is pretty much a React App I was doing along TeamTreeHouse course. <br/>
+Have a look: <a href="https://netscoundrel.github.io/scoreboard/">Preview</a>

 # What I Learned?